minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 12. Enable the "DnsRecords" boefje.
 This boefje takes in a host name and makes a dns-record from it.
 13. Let's add a URL OOI.
-Go to Objects (from the top nav-bat) and on the right you will see an "Add" button.
+Go to Objects (from the top nav bar) and on the right you will see an "Add" button.
 After pressing this button press the "Add object" button.
 14. As object type we will choose URL.